 Like smart meters, telehealth monitoring devices typically send small packets of patient data (such as a glucometer that collects blood sugar readings).
 The data is collected and sent periodically to a management system that the patient and/or healthcare provider can access.
 Long battery life is a key feature for wearable health monitors, as it ensures greater convenience for the patient and fewer interruptions in data collection.

 Agricultural IoT devices such as livestock trackers and soil moisture sensors are typically deployed across large, rural areas.
 These devices collect small amounts of information and don’t require a constant connection to the network—they just need to check in periodically to deliver data to a management system.
-LPWAN is an ideal solution for this category of IoT devices because it offers the needed long-range, low-power solution.
+LPWAN is ideal for this category of IoT devices because it offers the needed long-range, low-power solution.

 For companies renting bikes, scooters, and other short-range vehicles in urban areas, LPWAN connectivity provides energy-efficient, low-cost asset tracking.
 Sensors deliver data periodically and can be programmed to trigger an alert if someone moves the vehicle outside a designated geographic area.

-Many companies are installing IoT sensors on vehicles and shipping containers—and again, LPWAN technologies fit the bill for these use cases.
+Many companies are installing IoT sensors on vehicles and shipping containers — and again, LPWAN technologies fit the bill for these use cases.
 Asset trackers typically only need to check in periodically or trigger an alert if something is amiss, and long battery life is essential to success.

-LPWAN is the Future
+LPWAN is the future

 In 2018, LPWAN was deemed the fastest growing IoT technology on the market, with 1.1 billion connections expected by 2023.
-LPWAN technologies enable businesses and governments to collect new streams of important data—data that can save lives, increase efficiencies, and save energy.
-Ultimately, these low power, wide area network technologies are key to achieving the promise of an IoT connected world.
+LPWAN technologies enable businesses and governments to collect new streams of important data — data that can save lives, increase efficiencies, and save energy.
+Ultimately, these low-power, wide-area network technologies are key to achieving the promise of an IoT-connected world.